Table of Contents

 - Off the beaten track tour to Kitulgala

-From the thousands of years of old giant trees and fascinated wildlife to rugged high rise mountains, there is a lot to explore in this off the beaten track site.
+From the thousands of years of old giant trees and fascinated wildlife to rugged high-rise mountains, there is a lot to explore in this off the beaten track site.
 Sinharaja is one of the most important Sri Lanka off the beaten track attractions and should be on the bucket list of every nature lover.
-The Sinharaja rainforest stands from the plethora of sites for adventure tours in Sri Lanka due to its high biodiversity.
+The Sinharaja rainforest stands among the plethora of sites for adventure tours in Sri Lanka due to its high biodiversity.

 Sinharaja rainforest is a Unesco World Heritage Site and one of the world’s biodiversity hotspots, Sinharaja rainforest is among the planet’s richest rainforests, supporting a plethora of endemic flora and fauna.
 Stretching over 800 hectares between Sri Lanka’s western province and Sabaragamuwa province about 30km from beautiful beaches of the western coast, Sinharaja is home to leopards, a couple of wild Asian elephants and a plethora of avian fauna species.
-A large part of Sinharaja is still unexplored and scientists are still carry on researches inside the forest and this research lead to the discovery of new animal species every day.
+A large part of Sinharaja is still unexplored and scientists are still carrying on research inside the forest this research led to the discovery of new animal species every day.

-When it comes to the places in high altitude areas for holiday in Sri Lanka, you would most likely opt for Nuwara Eliya.
+When it comes to the places in high-altitude areas for holidays in Sri Lanka, you would most likely opt for Nuwara Eliya.
 But what about quite unpopular Haputale?
 Tucked away from Nuwara Eliya on the western slope of the central mountain range, this laid-back mountain resort is a perfect off the beaten tourist attraction in Sri Lanka.
 This untouched wilderness lies 1431 meters above sea level.
-This mountain resort is scattered with patches of forests, tea gardens, cascading waterfalls, small villages, and enclosed by soaring mountains crowned with a green blanket.
+This mountain resort is scattered with patches of forests, tea gardens, cascading waterfalls, and small villages, and enclosed by soaring mountains crowned with a green blanket.